hadronized/learn-luminance/src/chapter_2_1.md

   - Each vertex has a position in 2D, represented by two floating point values on 32-bit.
   - Each vertex has a color, represented as RGB.

 The first thing to do is to create… types.
-You will see throughout this wiki that [luminance] is very type-oriented.
+You will see throughout this book that [luminance] is very type-oriented.
 Don’t freak out. [luminance] requires you to define your type in a way it can acknowledge how vertices’ data are formed.
 The following, for instance, will not work: